AlexanderChow9333/ASL-Recognition/README.md

-I programmed a convolutional neural network deep learning model to recognize and classify American Sign Language using Tensorflow and Keras
+A convolutional neural network deep learning model to recognize and classify American Sign Language using Tensorflow and Keras